tnichols217/notes/APArt/Sustained Investigation.md

 My SI displays the development of my opinions and feelings on instruments by contrasting the changes between my views and impressions on instruments as a kid [1-7] - being intimidated through the display of over-complexity,

-My SI mirrors my transformation by juxtaposition of my initial impressions of instruments
+My SI mirrors my transformation by juxtaposition of my initial impressions of instruments with my current